 This mattress is long enough to provide a comfortable sleep for people taller than 5’9″.
 It can easily fit two adults, with plenty of space for a child or a couple of furry friends.

 (Looking for a California king-size mattress?
-Check out the Douglas Original foam mattress for $899, luxury hybrid Logan & Cove Choice for $1,299, or cooling memory foam mattress Octave Vista for $1,199.)
+Check out the Douglas Original foam mattress for $899, luxury hybrid Logan & Cove Choice for $1,299, or ergonomic memory foam mattress Octave Vista for $1,199.)

 Although more and more RVs are being built to fit standard mattress sizes, most use RV-specific mattress sizes.
 Most of these mattress sizes are no more than 75 inches long, and are narrower than your home mattress.
 These are the most common RV mattress sizes: